gcc-mirror/gcc/gcc/config/frv/frv.md

 ;; Note - it is best to only have one movsi pattern and to handle ;; all the various contingencies by the use of alternatives.
-This ;; allows reload the greatest amount of flexibility (since reload will ;; only choose amoungst alternatives for a selected insn, it will not ;; replace the insn with another one).
+This ;; allows reload the greatest amount of flexibility (since reload will ;; only choose amongst alternatives for a selected insn, it will not ;; replace the insn with another one).

 ;; Unfortunately, we do have to separate out load-type moves from the rest,